 Interest income would be subject to tax at the rate of 43.68% for beneficiaries who are non-resident companies.
 For other non-resident beneficiaries, being individual, HUF, AOP or BOI, interest income would be subject to tax at the rate of 42.744%.
-For other non-resident beneficiaries, interest income would be subject to tax at the rate of 34.944%.
+For other non-resident beneficiaries, interest income would be subject to tax at the rate of at the rate of 34.944%.
 The above rates would be subject to availability of Tax Treaty benefits, if any.